Vollotto/permcrawl/README.md

 outdir is a mandatory argument that specifies a directory where the HTML reports should be created, which must have the structure explained above

 For larger datasets, GNU parallel is recommended

+The usual usage of permcrawl is first collecting data and persisting it into JSON files wit permcrawl itself and then creating reports with the HTMLReport.py script